smarter-project/hydra/README.md

 #### Testing

-Use csi-grpcs-proxy running on the host to convert from a tcp port to an unix socket
+Use csi-grpc-proxy running on the host to convert from a tcp port to an unix socket
 ```
 wget https://github.com/democratic-csi/csi-grpc-proxy/releases/download/v0.5.6/csi-grpc-proxy-v0.5.6-darwin-arm64
 chmod u+x csi-grpc-proxy-v0.5.6-darwin-arm64